 The National Indigenous Eye Health Survey was published in 2009.
 The last national data came from the National Trachoma and Eye Health Program 1976-1980 when blindness rates were 10 times higher than mainstream.
 The 2008 survey determined the magnitude, distribution and causes of vision loss in Aboriginal and Torres Strait Islander people.
 Blindness rates were 6 times more than mainstream and low vision 3 times higher.
-The main causes of vision loss were cataract, refractive errors, diabetes eye disease and trachoma.
+The main causes of vision loss were cataract, refractive errors, diabetic eye disease and trachoma.
 94% of the vision loss is preventable or treatable but 35% of Indigenous adults have never had an eye examination.

 Australia is the only developed country to still have trachoma and in many outback areas, Aboriginal communities have rates of trachoma as high as anywhere in the world.
 This blinding, infectious disease disappeared from mainstream Australia 100 years ago and a concerted program to address trachoma in Australia has been implemented from 2009.
 The Unit developed the Trachoma Story Kit in 2010 a resource to support community health promotion and social marketing for the elimination of trachoma and provides ongoing technical support in to trachoma programs across the country.

 The Roadmap to Close the Gap for Vision was released in 2012 and comprises 42 interlocked recommendations to improve Indigenous eye health over nine domains of specific activity.
 The Roadmap has been costed at $20m per year, can be implemented over five years and is estimated to be able to deliver a seven times increase in cataract surgery, five time increase in diabetic eye examinations and a 2.5 times increase in glasses.